 If you want to download any MP3, just right click the link and choose “Save as…” to save it to your own PC.

 Free classical sheet music!
 My all-time favourite website and one which I rely on heavily for finding excerpts to use in the mymusictheory.com lessons.
 IMSLP is a repository for scanned (or typeset ) classical works which are no longer under copyright.
 All kinds of people upload PDFs to IMSLP – private individuals, libraries, musical institutions.

-Everything is free and legal to download, although restrictions might be different depending on which country you are in.
+Everything is free (but you can download more quickly if you pay for a subscription, which is very affordable) and legal to download, although restrictions might be different depending on which country you are in.
 The search function is very, very extensive, so you can drill down to pieces by era, instrumentation, composer or a combination of elements.